JonC613/garmin-dashboard/README.md

 }
 ```

-6. Start the backend server:
+9. Start the backend server:
 ```bash
 uvicorn api:app --reload --port 8000
 ```

 The backend will be available at http://localhost:8000

+**Note:** All data fetched from Garmin Connect is automatically saved to the PostgreSQL database.

 ### Frontend Setup